Universal Soldier II: Brothers in Arms

-Universal Soldier II: Brothers in Arms is a 1998 American made-for-television science fiction film directed by Jeff Woolnough and starring Matt Battaglia, Chandra West, Jeff Wincott, Andrew Jackson, and Gary Busey.
-It is the second installment in the Universal Soldier franchise and is a sequel to the 1992 film Universal Soldier.
-Despite featuring the same characters as the original, the film features none of the original cast or crew.
+Universal Soldier II: Brothers in Arms is a 1998 Canadian—American made-for-television science fiction film directed by Jeff Woolnough and starring Matt Battaglia, Chandra West, Jeff Wincott and Gary Busey.
+It is the second installment in the Universal Soldier franchise.
+The film recasts all returning characters and introduces a long-lost brother to the hero, played by Wincott.
 It was followed in the same year by Universal Soldier III: Unfinished Business.
-In 1999, a theatrical sequel, once again starring Jean-Claude Van Damme, Universal Soldier: The Return was produced, which essentially ignored the plotline of the direct-to-video sequels entirely.
+In 1999, Universal Soldier: The Return, a theatrical sequel once again starring Jean-Claude Van Damme, retconed the plotline of the TV sequels.

 Plot

 Following the events of the original Universal Soldier, the budget of the program has been cut by the government.
-However, under the orders of a CIA director, a gang of mercenaries take control of the new line of Universal Soldiers to use them in the diamond smuggling business.
+However, a gang of mercenaries led by crooked security consultant Otto Mazur, on orders from a mysterious CIA director, takes control of a new line of Universal Soldiers.
+Mazur is revealed to be in talks to sell fifty of them to a wealthy Asian client.

-Luc Deveraux, survivor of the first incident with the Universal Soldiers, continues to cause problems, while the enemy takes his newly found brother and news reporter Veronica Roberts prisoners.
+Meanwhile, Luc Deveraux reconnects with his parents, accompanied by reporter Veronica Roberts, now his girlfriend.
+Veronica learns from Luc's mother that he had an older brother named Eric who was reported killed in Vietnam when Luc was 9 years old, although his body was never repatriated.
+This was the impetus for the younger Deveraux's own enrollment.
+The adult Luc is drawn back to the UniSols' base by the activation of an automatic recall function.
+Veronica follows him and discovers that Eric is a UniSol as well, although the conversion process has never been completed and he has retained much of his free will.